hzabun/mlflow-fastapi-playground/README.md

 # mlflow-fastapi-playground
-Mini mlops project to play around with mlflow and fastapi.
+Mini mlops sandbox to test and play around with mlflow for logging models, fastapi for serving models, and prometheus for scraping metrics.